Leonard Whiting: Personal life

-Whiting dated his teenage co-star Olivia Hussey for a time and the two have remained close.
+Whiting dated "Romeo & Juliet" co-star Olivia Hussey for a time and the two remained close until her death in 2024.
 In 1971, he married US model Cathee Dahmen and in 1972, they had a daughter, Sarah Beth Whiting, who died in America in 2014 from cervical cancer.

 Following his divorce from Dahmen in 1977, Whiting had a relationship with theatre designer Valerie Marion Tobin, who gave birth to their daughter Charlotte.
 Charlotte has said publicly that she did not meet her father until she was 12, by which time she had taken her step-father's surname, Westenra (her mother had remarried in 1982).
 Charlotte Westenra became a theatre director.

-In 1995, Whiting married his assistant, Lynn Presser.
+In 1995, Whiting married his partner of 23 years Lynn (née Mandell) Presser - a European company director.
 Whiting ended his film career, for the most part, in the mid-1970s and subsequently focused on his theatrical career as an actor and writer.
 He and his wife live in Steele's Village in Haverstock, north London.